-For vessel operators the administrative burden for Alternatives 2-4 would be increased from the status quo as the vessel operator would be required to maintain a device that has GPS capabilities.
-Administrative burden costs would be the greatest with Alternative 4 as it would require the vessel operator to use a VMS type system to record and report location and NMFS to manage the data.
+For vessel operators the administrative burden for Alternatives 2, 3 and Preferred Alternative 4 would be increased from the status quo as the vessel operator would be required to maintain a device that has GPS capabilities.
+Administrative burden costs would be the greatest with Preferred Alternatives 4a and 4b, as it would require the vessel operator to use a VMS type system to record and report location and NMFS to manage the data.
 In Alternative 2 the device with archived GPS capabilities could be a cell phone.
 Alternative 3 would require real-time GPS capabilities and would be expected to have more administrative burden to the vessel operator than Alternative 1 and 2.
-Alternative 4, VMS type system would be expected to have the greatest amount of burden to a vessel operator.
-These types of electronic devices are attached to the vessel and would require more maintenance.
+Preferred Alternative 4a and 4b, VMS type system would be expected to have the greatest amount of burden to a vessel operator.
+These types of electronic devices are attached to the vessel and would also require more maintenance than Alternatives 1-3.

-Alternatives 2-4 would be expected to reduce law enforcement's burden related to prosecution of violations due to greater compliance once a location monitoring system was implemented.
+Alternatives 2, 3, and Preferred Alternative-4 would be expected to reduce law enforcement's burden related to prosecution of violations due to greater compliance once a location monitoring system was implemented.
 The use of a VMS type system (Alternative 4) would enable enforcement to be alerted to be at the dock prior to vessel landing for cooperative agency inspections of documented violations.
 Having VMS would allow enforcement to meet the vessel at the dock for landing inspection of catch to: 1) Confirm the fishing activity they declared and 2) confirm the catch on board for individual fishing quota (IFQ) management.
 Additionally, VMS can reduce costly at-sea enforcement for: Closed Seasons: VMS can determine seasonal closure compliance (if any) based upon VMS participants without the need for random surface or aerial patrols; Prior Notice of Landing.
 Closed Areas: VMS can determine area closure compliance (such as marine protected areas or 50 fathom depth contour restrictions) based on VMS-IFQ participants automated responses without the need for random surface or aerial patrols.
 High Grading: VMS allows surface patrols to locate vessels and randomly check boats for high grading.
 The administrative burden would be expected to decrease with Alternative 3 and Alternative 2, respectively for both the vessel operator and NMFS.